jrs-innovation-center/CODEcampAS/2-first-web-site/ids-and-classes.md

 ## Why?

 Using these identification elements enables you to refine style and functionality specifically to elements of these attributes.
-For example the `bgGreen` and `bgBlue`, I can style those elements using css.
+For example, I can change any elements containing the `bgGreen` and `bgBlue` classes using CSS.

 style.css

 ```
 .bgGreen {
   background-color: green
 }

 .bgBlue {
   background-color: blue
 }
 ```

-By putting a period in front of the class name in the css, I am able to instruct the browser to apply the defined style to any element that has `bgGreen` in its class attribute.
+By putting a period in front of the class name in the CSS, I am able to instruct the browser to apply the defined style to any element that has `bgGreen` in its class attribute.

 <a class="jsbin-embed" href="https://jsbin.com/helayo/1/embed?html,css,output">JS Bin on jsbin.com</a>

-To specifically style `id` elements, you use the `#` sign in your css to select those elements.
+To specifically style a specific `id` element, you use the `#` sign in your CSS to select those elements.

 ```
 #main-content {